Irrelon/ForerunnerDB/readme.md

 And would return an array with all matching documents.
 If no documents match your search, an empty array is returned.

-Supported search operators:

-* $gt Greater Than
-* $gte Greater Than / Equal To
-* $lt Less Than
-* $lte Less Than / Equal To
-* $or Match any of the conditions inside the sub-query
-* $and Match all conditions inside the sub-query
-* $exists Check that a key exists in the document
-* arrayKey.$ Positional selector query
-* $elemMatch (projection) - Limit sub-array documents by query
-* $elemsMatch (projection) - Multiple document version of $elemMatch
+### Regular Expressions

-Searches also support regular expressions for advanced text-based queries.
+Searches support regular expressions for advanced text-based queries.
 Simply pass the regular expression object as the value for the key you wish to search, just like when using regular expressions with MongoDB.

 > See the *Special Considerations* section for details about how names of keys / properties in a query object can affect a query's operation.